Ultraman: Rising: Plot

-Onda reveals to the KDF's captain his plan to use Emi's echolocation to find the undiscovered kaiju island and destroy all kaiju, which he justifies as a means to an end to protect humanity after his family was killed in a kaiju/Ultraman incident.
+Onda reveals to the KDF's captain his plan to use Emi's echolocation to find the undiscovered kaiju island and eliminates all kaiju, which he justifies as a means to an end to protect humanity after his family was killed in a kaiju/Ultra incident.
 At a family cabin, Ken and Sato reconcile their relationship now that Ken understands the struggle of being a parent and Ultraman.
 However, Emi enters a pupal stage as the KDF find and attack them, injuring Sato.
 At home, Ken places him in a healing tube as Emi hatches from her cocoon, having grown wings.
 She hears the calls of her birth mother across Tokyo Bay and flies towards her.

 Soon after, the KDF attacks Ken's home, destroying Mina and causing Sato's tube to disappear into the sea.
-Ultraman tracks down Emi to the middle of the Bay, where they encounter a mechanized Gigantron.
-He attacks it, but stops after noticing flesh beneath the metal and realizing that it is not a machine but the original, transformed into a cyborg.
-Ken loses his concentration on his energy and reverts to his normal state, but is saved by Sato, who returns in his Ultra form, Ultradad.
+Ultraman tracks down Emi to the middle of Tokyo Bay, where they encounter Gigantron, who was turned into a cyborg by the KDF.
+As Ken loses his concentration on his Ultra energy and reverts to his human form, he is saved by Sato, who returns as the original Ultraman, dubbed "Ultradad".
 Emi manages to break the KDF's control over Gigantron as Onda transforms a KDF craft into a giant mecha and battles Ultraman, Ultradad, and the kaiju, blaming Ultradad for the death of his family.
-Onda is defeated, but triggers a self-destruct sequence that kills him as Ultraman risks his life creating a barrier to prevent further damage.
+Onda is defeated, but triggers a self-destruct sequence that kills him as Ultraman risks his life creating a barrier to prevent the explosion from reaching the city.

 Later, Ami finally interviews Ken, who survived despite his shoulder being injured, and notes he has matured recently, which he attributes to his family.
-He shares a voicemail from his mother expressing her hope that he will reconcile with his father and that their decisions as parents came from a place of love to prepare him for life.
+He shares a voicemail from Emiko expressing her hope that he will reconcile with his father and that their decisions as parents came from a place of love to prepare him for life.
 Later, Ken and Sato manage to find the kaiju island with help from Emi and Gigantron.

-In a mid-credits scene, Emiko contacts Ken for help, as she is revealed to be stuck on Ultraman's home planet in Nebula M78.
+In a mid-credits scene, Emiko contacts Ken for help, as she is revealed to be stuck on the Ultra's home planet in Nebula M78.